Walgreens

 What I Do

 The right structure, roles, and capability — plus coaching and the 360 leadership development my father pioneered and I carry forward.
+Now also an instrument: Kinetry, the team behavior platform I built to measure and coach the 24 behaviors that drive performance.

 Engineered standards, statistical sampling, and labor models that actually drive the result.